-Welcome to South Africa’s first digital site of the Top 100 course rankings.
+Welcome to South Africa’s first digital site of the Top 100 course rankings, launched in January 2020.

-Our mission is to continue with the rankings established in Golf Digest magazine more than 20 years ago, acknowledged by the majority of golf clubs as the premier system.
+Our mission is to continue with the rankings established in Golf Digest South Africa magazine 25 years ago, acknowledged by the majority of golf clubs as the premier system.
 New rankings are announced at the end of January each year.

-This is a significant change to the way Golf Digest arrived at their biennial Top 100 rankings, and an innovation in the worldwide context of how courses are ranked.
+This is a significant change to the way Golf Digest SA arrived at their biennial Top 100 rankings, and an innovation in the worldwide context of how courses are ranked.
 We continue to have official raters visit courses, but also look to the public to help decide the Top 100.

 Additionally, we are giving golfers the opportunity to rate their overall experience when visiting courses.
 Let us know what you think in terms of 8 various aspects of a club’s facility.
 Your ratings can reward those courses which excel at providing a top-class experience.